 Digitizing your microfilm holdings and other documents of historical interest will unlock history by bringing it out of the drawer and putting it at your fingertips.
 However, access is only ½ the equation.
-Before you embark on a digitization project, you need to evaluate the risk to any original source materials in your collections
+Before you embark on a digitization project, you need to evaluate the risk to any original source materials in your collections.

-It allows us to see how our community reacted to local and national events, and how those events shaped not only our community, but the nation, and the world as a whole.
+It allows us to see how our community reacted to local and national events and how those events shaped not only our community but the nation and the world as a whole.

 They also help us put people, places, and historical events in perspective.
-I often use the phrase “to understand the present, we need to take a look at the past”.
+I often use the phrase “to understand the present; we need to take a look at the past.”
 This was and is especially true at times like these.
 Between the pandemic or civil and political unrest, it is eye-opening to compare them to events in American history that mirror them.
 The Spanish flu pandemic.
 The Civil Rights Movement.
 Polarizing political figures like Joesph McCarthy, Andrew Johnson, or James Buchanan.
-There are parallels everywhere, and because of those parallels, they give us a chance to see how far we have come, and how far we have yet to go.
+There are parallels everywhere, and because of those parallels, they give us a chance to see how far we have come and how far we have yet to go.

 Genealogists have been pouring through newspapers for decades while doing their family history research.
-Scouring each page for birth and marriage announcements, death notices and obituaries, community events, scholastic and athletic achievements.
+Scouring each page for birth and marriage announcements, death notices and obituaries, community events, and scholastic and athletic achievements.

 And don’t forget my favorite: the “around town” blurbs.
 You know the ones: “Sally May was seen having a picnic under the old oak tree at Miller park with Johnny Jones, who is back in town for the weekend and staying at the home of Jhonny’s maternal aunt and her husband, Mr. Arnold Roberson.
-They had fried chicken, and homemade potato salad and both looked happy and satisfied when the meal was finished.”
+They had fried chicken and homemade potato salad, and both looked happy and satisfied when the meal was finished.”
 These sections of the newspaper were the “Facebook” updates of the era!

-I have been in this business for a long time, and through the years technology, methodology, and presentation, have changed quite a bit.
+I have been in this business for a long time, and through the years, technology, methodology, and presentation have changed quite a bit.
 What has never changed is the importance of the content.
 The words printed in a community’s newspaper are so incredibly important.
 They allow us to connect with the past in a very tangible way.
-These words not only need to be made easily available through digital transformation and creating a searchable database so it is available to anyone from anywhere…but they must also be preserved!
+These words not only need to be made easily available through digital transformation and creating a searchable database, so it is available to anyone from anywhere…but they must also be preserved!

 It goes without saying, but physical newspapers, either loose or in bound volumes, are at risk.
 Paper is fragile and not stable.
 Humidity, temperature variations, and other environmental factors accelerate the degradation of the paper, and the history recorded on it will eventually be lost unless steps are taken to ensure those words will be available to read for the generations to come.